stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 For example, if the channel initial state is $30 of which $10 belongs to I and
-$20 belongs to R, the first closing transaction will disburse $10 to I and $20 to R. If I makes a payment of $2 to R, this update process will involve I and R agreeing on a new declaration and aclosing transaction that supersedes all previous declaration and closing transaction and that will disburse $8 to I and
-$22 to R.
+$20 belongs to R, the first closing transaction will disburse $10 to I and $20 to R. If I makes a payment of $2 to R, this update process will involve I and R agreeing on new declaration, payment, and closing transactions that supersede all previous declaration, payment, and closing transaction and that will disburse $8 to I and $22 to R.

 To update the payment channel state, the participants:

 1. Increment i.
 2. Sign and exchange a closing transaction C_i.
+3. Sign and exchange zero or more payment transactions P_{i,a}.
-3. Sign and exchange a declaration transaction D_i.
+4. Sign and exchange a declaration transaction D_i.

-It is important that D_i is signed after C_i because D_i will invalidate any previously signed C_i.
+It is important that D_i is signed after C_i and P_i because D_i will invalidate any previously signed C_i and P_i.
 If I and R signed and exchanged D_i first either party could prevent the channel from closing without coordination by submitting D_i and refusing to sign C_i.
 The participants would not be able to close the channel, or regain control of the accounts, and the assets within without coordinating with each other.

 The transactions are constructed as follows:

-- C_i, the _closing transaction_, disburses funds from EI to ER and/or from ER
-to EI, and changes the signing weights on EI such that I unilaterally controls EI, and the signing weights on ER such that R unilaterally controls ER.
-C_i has source account EI, sequence number s_i+1, a `minSeqAge` of O (the observation period time duration), and a `minSeqLedgerGap` of O (the observation period ledger count).
+- C_i, the _closing transaction_, changes the signing weights on EI such that I unilaterally controls EI, and the signing weights on ER such that R unilaterally controls ER.
+C_i has source account EI, sequence number s_i+1+n.

-  The `minSeqAge` and `minSeqLedgerGap` prevents a misbehaving party from executing C_i when the channel state has already progressed to a later iteration number, as the other party has the period O to invalidate C_i by submitting D_i' for some i' > i.
+  The `minSeqAge` and `minSeqLedgerGap` prevents a misbehaving party from executing C_i when the channel state has already progressed to a later iteration number, as the other party has the period 2O to invalidate C_i by submitting D_i' for some i' > i.

   C_i contains operations:
-  - One `PAYMENT` operation for each trustline that is disbursing funds from EI to ER, or from ER to EI.
   - One or more `SET_OPTIONS` operation adjusting escrow account EI's thresholds to give I full control of EI, and removing R's signers.
   - One or more `SET_OPTIONS` operation adjusting reserve account ER's thresholds to give R full control of ER, and removing I's signers.

+- P_{i,a}, the _payment transaction_, disburses a single asset a from EI to ER or from ER to EI.
+P_{i,a} has source account EI, sequence number s_i+1+a, where a is the zero index of the asset where each asset in the channel is assigned an index.
+P_{i,0}, the first payment, is assigned a `minSeqAge` of O (the observation period time duration), and a `minSeqLedgerGap` of O (the observation period ledger count).

+  The `minSeqAge` and `minSeqLedgerGap` prevents a misbehaving party from executing the first payment when the channel state has already progressed to a later iteration number, as the other party has the period O to invalidate P_i by submitting D_i' for some i' > i.
+Subsequent payments and the closing transaction cannot be executed until first payment is executed.

+  P_i contains operations:
+  - One `PAYMENT` operation for the asset being disbursed from EI to ER, or from ER to EI.

 - D_i, the _declaration transaction_, declares an intent to execute the
 corresponding closing transaction C_i.
 D_i has source account EI, sequence